mkubdev/mkubdev.xyz/data/authors/default.md

 github: https://github.com/mkubdev
 ---

 Hi, i'm Maxime Kubik !
-Welcome here.  🎩
+Welcome here. 🎩 This blog serves as a playground for me to experiment with ideas and share some of my findings.
+It's a reflection of my career path and interests - especially on the technical side of things.

 I'm musician, web3 builder, and software engineer based in Lyon, France.
 I'm currently working at TFTLabs - Innovative Digital Solutions as Fullstack Software Engineer from 2019.